macedojleo/loadbalancer/README.md

 # Installing Vagrant

 **Vagrant** is a tool for building and managing virtual machine environments in a single workflow.
-Following the instructions [here](https://www.vagrantup.com/docs/installation/) to install it.
+Following the instructions [here](https://www.vagrantup.com/docs/installation/) in order to install it.

 # VirtualBox Provider